They are angry and idealistic, but is that enough?

-B, Chilean playwright Guillermo Calderón's play about planting bombs and starting wars, comes to the Royal Court in an English version translated William Gregory.
+Chilean playwright Guillermo Calderón's play about anger and the possibility of change comes to the Royal Court in an English version translated William Gregory.

-Then they meet José Miguel.
+Then they meet José Miguel, who makes the bombs.
 He is from a different generation, a time when revolution was ripe and activism alive.
-And he offers them a chance to start a war.
+And he wants to start a war.

 B comes to London as part of International Playwrights: A Genesis Foundation Project, and it will run in the Royal Court Downstairs Theatre alongside Victory Condition, alternating nights in rep. Some performances start at 7pm, others 9pm.

 28 Sep 17 – 21 Oct 17, 7:00 PM – 9:30 PM

 |Website||Click here for more information from the Royal Court website|